railsuser2014/openobject-doc-book-en/10/index.rst

 * **The wiki**  http://openobject.com/wiki

-The OpenObject wiki is used to manage activities around Open ERP.
+The OpenObject wiki is used to manage activities around OpenERP.

 You'll find informations about: